 HOISTING AND CONVEYING EQUIPMENT (Continued) Bridge Cranes and Traveling Molnorails (Continued) single girder cranes, and are more stable in support of the hoist (by using a trolley system, mounted on the dual girders) than a single girder design.
-Classes CMAA provides various service categories for cranes, which must be considered and specified prior to purchase and • fabrication.
+Classes • CMAA provides various service categories for cranes, which must be considered and specified prior to purchase and • fabrication.
 For the bridge system and trolley, the following service categories are provided.
-Class A - standby or infrequent use Class B - light service (2 to 5 lifts per hour, 10-foot lift) Class C - moderate service (5 to 10 lifts per hour, less than 50 percent capacity lifts not over 15 feet) Class D - heavy service (10 to 20 lifts per hour, 50 percent capacity lifts averaging 15 feet) Class E-severe service (20 or more lifts per hour, at or near rated capacity) Class Fcontinuous severe service (critical work tasks) Most maintenance cranes can be considered Class A, since they are not in service most of the time. • - • • fiolistis une Si ven a separate ser vice etassification, and is covered below.
-Rails and Drive Systems structural members.
-These members are held up on the building columns, with sufficient clearance to allow the crane end trucks to pass by without striking the columns.
-Crane support steel has a much lower tolerance for sag between supports than normal ASCE standards require, since crane movement and precision will be affected.
-A1 drive - motor and gearbox on center of bridge A2 drive - motor on center of bridge, with output shafts provided for dual end truck gearboxes A3 drive - motor on center of bridge, twin output shafts to dual gear boxes A4 drive - motor and gearbox located at each end truck A5 drive - same as A3 drive, but with one motor shaft and additional gear box A6 drive - same as A3 drive, but twin motors used, connected via a torque shaft • The most common drive system is either the Al or A4 system.
-The Al system provides the best control of crane movement, and is especially useful on short spans (< 15 metres) and difficult installations (old construction, dirty environments).
-The A4 drive works well on longer spans, clean environments, and new construction.
+Class A - standby or infrequent use Class B - light service (2 to 5 lifts per hour, 10-foot lift) Class C - moderate service (5 to 10 lifts per hour, less than 50 percent capacity lifts not over 15 feet) Class D - heavy service (10 to 20 lifts per hour, 50 percent capacity lifts averaging 15 feet) Class Esevere service (20 or more lifts per hour, at or near rated capacity) • Class Fcontinuous severe service (critical work tasks) Most maintenance cranes can be considered Class A, since they are not in service most of the time. • - • This project will require Class A cranes only. • fieldes ale given a separate service enassification, and is - F covered below.
+Rails and Drive Systems • structural members.
+These members are held up on the building columns, with sufficient clearance to allow the crane end trucks to pass by without striking the columns. and stresses as specified in CMAA.
+Crane support steel has a much lower tolerance for sag between supports than normal ASCE standards require, since crane movement and precision will be affected. > A1 drive - motor and gearbox on center of bridge > A2 drive - motor on center of bridge, with output shafts provided for dual end truck gearboxes A3 drive - motor on center of bridge, twin output shafts to dual gear boxes A4 drive - motor and gearbox located at each end truck A5 drive - same as A3 drive, but with one motor shaft and additional gear box A6 drive - same as A3 drive, but twin motors used, • connected via a torque shaft